-PubMed and the IFPMA Clinical Trials Portal were searched for English-language randomized human clinical trials of each of the drugs in this class.
-Additionally, manufacturers were requested to submit pertinent clinical data.
-The resulting studies were evaluated for validity, bias and importance.
 Studies of less than six weeks' duration were excluded since this short time frame may be insufficient to appropriately evaluate the effects of antidepressant agents.
 Smaller studies of MDD (fewer than 100 patients) were not included in this evaluation.
-Due to the high loss of patients in psychotrophic studies during follow-up, trials with more than 30 percent loss were not excluded on that basis.
+Due to the high loss of patients in psychotropic studies during follow-up, trials with more than 30 percent loss were still considered for inclusion in this review.
 Studies focusing specifically on the elderly population or on inpatients were excluded because they are not applicable to the patient population under consideration.
 Studies that did not use the standard rating scales described below were also excluded.
-The majority of clinical drug trials are sponsored and/or funded by pharmaceutical manufacturers.
-While objective criteria were used to ensure that the studies included are free of bias, the potential influence of manufacturer sponsorship/funding must be considered.